mysteriumnetwork/documentation/content/token/bounty.md

 ### Residential IP bounties with payout caps and rolling payments

 Our first node pilot bounty rule will only apply to **residential IPs in the following regions:**
+- Australia
+- Brasil
-- United Kingdom
+- Canada
-- United States
+- Germany
 - Italy
 - India
-- Germany
-- Australia
+- Japan
 - Netherlands
+- United Kingdom
-- Canada
+- United States

 **You will earn by data transmitted through your node and session time**.
 As your node transmits data, you will begin to earn MYSTT.